Organizational Structure and Roles

 Steps Leading Up to the Creation of a Product: Research and Development

-In the commercialization research, each field focuses on a particular theme.
-Yakult carries out its own unique research and development into materials in a variety of fields, including the following: materials that serve to maintain and promote health as foods; materials that can become anti-cancer drugs with high specificity for cancer in the pharmaceuticals field; and materials that are based on dermatology and are extremely safe in the cosmetics field.
+For each field of study, a particular theme is focused on.
+Yakult carries out its own unique research and development into ingredients in a variety of fields, including the following: ingredients that contribute to maintaining and promoting health and QOL as foods; ingredients that utilize the microbiome and are useful in the medical field as pharmaceuticals; and ingredients that are based on dermatology and microbiology and are extremely safe for use as cosmetics.